 Introduction greeting, small talk.
 Remember interviewers often make judgments in the first few seconds of meeting you.
 Put your very best foot forward.

-Qualification assessment the exchange of questions/answers and information between you and the employer to determine “fit”.
+Qualification assessment - the exchange of questions/answers and information between you and the employer to determine “fit”.
+Interviewers may be evaluating you in a variety of areas

 If you have prepared and practiced sufficiently the actual interview will likely be a much more positive experience.